These will be your new favorite.

 - For the glaze, simply whisk the confectioners’ sugar and orange juice together.
 Add a little more confectioners’ sugar to thicken or more juice to thin.
 Drizzle over scones.

-- Make ahead tip: Scones are best enjoyed right away, though leftover scones keep well at room temperature or in the refrigerator for 2 extra days.
+- Make Ahead & Freezing Instructions: Scones are best enjoyed right away, though leftover scones keep well at room temperature or in the refrigerator for 2 extra days.
 Unglazed scones freeze well, up to 3 months.
 Thaw overnight in the refrigerator then heat up to your liking before glazing and enjoying.

-- I prefer fresh orange juice.
-You'll have an orange anyway-- the one you zested for the scone dough!
+- Orange Juice: I prefer fresh orange juice.
+You’ll have an orange anyway– the one you zested for the scone dough!
 Store-bought OJ works too, of course.

 Try my cranberry orange muffins, too!